KatherLab/wanshi-utils/wanshi/visualizations/roc-curve/README.md

 ### A Single ROC Curve with Bootstrapped 95% Confidence Intervals

+Code only work for Python 3.10 and above.

 ![A Single ROC Curve with Bootstrapped 95% Confidence Intervals](assets/single_roc.svg)

 ```sh